UmerF/QuickPasta/README.md

 - **Powerful profiles**
   - Source can be a **local folder**, a **ZIP URL** (auto-download & extract), or any **HTTP(S) file** (with optional extraction).
 Add **multiple sources in one profile** (processed in order).
+  - Optional **Symlink mode** for local sources (junctions for folders, symlinks for files) to place links instead of copies.
   - Optional **rename rules** (e.g., `ReShade64.dll -> dxgi.dll` or `*.cfg, settings.cfg`).
   - Profiles are stored in `profiles.json` in the **same order** you see in the Manager.